 Emerald/green lenses are the only lens colour on the market that gives your eyes natural colour tones while delivering enhanced depth perception.
 This lens colour is extremely soothing to your eyes, it shows undulations in the field in front of you and contrasts objects to give a clearer vision.
 This lens is a perfect option for people who are colour blind.

 A Blue mirror is a great addition to a grey lens that creates a cooling effect during periods of intense light and reduces eye fatigue.
 This lens is suitable for everyday use, particularly in high glare situations where you want natural colour perception.
 Blue mirror lenses are perfect on the water, afternoon glare and driving.

 Silver mirror can be combined with a copper or grey lens.
 The silver mirror reflects bright light and heat away from your eyes which reduces eye fatigue.
 This lens is perfect for long distance driving, beach conditions, fishing and golf.

-Green mirror is generally overlays an emerald or green lens.
+A green mirror is generally overlaying an emerald or green lens.
 This lens colour is soothing to your eyes, allowing for depth perception and improved colour awareness without altering colour vision.
 This lens is perfect on the water, driving and depth perception.

-CR-39 Lenses have a better optical clarity compared to a polycarbonate Lens.
-They remain lightweight and are slightly more scratch resistant than a polycarbonate lens.
+CR-39 Lenses have a better optical clarity compared to polycarbonate Lens.
+They remain lightweight and are slightly more scratch-resistant than a polycarbonate lens.

-Glass Lenses are the most scratch resistant lenses on the market.
+Glass Lenses are the most scratch-resistant lenses on the market.
 Glass lenses also offer the highest optical clarity.
-While glass lenses are slightly heavier than any plastic lens, they have changed a lot over the years and are much lighter in weight then they used to be.
+While glass lenses are slightly heavier than any plastic lens, they have changed a lot over the years and are much lighter in weight than they used to be.
 All of the layers in a glass lens are inside it, which means no peeling or flaking over time.